-As you may know, I travel across the country frequently, speaking at continuing care retirement communities (CCRCs, or life plan communities) about a variety of senior living-related topics.
+As you may know, I travel across the country frequently, speaking to senior adults who are considering a move to a CCRC (continuing care retirement community, aka life plan community).
 In the course of my travels, I am fortunate to be able to meet a fascinating array of people, many of whom have insightful stories that they share with me.

 Dealing with adult children’s apprehension

 I’ve written several times about seniors who don’t feel like they are ready to move to a senior living community, such as a CCRC.
 Some seniors have preconceived notions about what it means to live in a CCRC and what it might say about them if they move there; they worry that they are resigning themselves to being “old folks” who will no longer be in control of their own time.
 But as this conversation on the airplane revealed, sometimes it is actually the adult children whose misinformation and preconceptions get in the way of our parents making a lifestyle decision that may ultimately be best for them.

 In this particular case, the lady I was talking with had lost her husband five years ago.
 Clearly, she’s still quite active, healthy, and a very positive thinker, yet she’s not naïve or in denial about the fact that things can change — sometimes quickly.
 She isn’t afraid to face head on the realities of aging, and she wants to have a plan in place.
 Yet, because of her adult children’s viewpoint and concerns, she is holding back from making the move.